mayflower/TheLastRESTService/README.md

-# The Last REST Service™
+# The Last REST Service™ (LARS)

 ## Finally: A Microservice That Writes Itself

 Stop wasting precious developer hours writing boilerplate CRUD endpoints.
 Stop arguing about API design.
 Stop maintaining OpenAPI specs that are outdated the moment you write them.

-**Introducing the Dynamic REST Metaservice** — the only HTTP service you'll ever need to deploy.
+**Introducing LARS (The Last REST Service)** — the only HTTP service you'll ever need to deploy.
 Just tell it what you want.
 In plain REST.
 It figures out the rest.

 ### The Revolutionary Approach to API Development